Units (band): Later releases

 In 2013, The Units are included (two songs performed live) in a film The Seven Deadly Synths, along with six other synthesizer bands including Suicide, Sun Ra, and Our Daughter's Wedding.

 In 2015, Futurismo Records from London, re-released the UNITS original album from 1980, "Digital Stimulation" on vinyl and CD, including a live set at Mabuhay Gardens.

 In 2016, Futurismo released Animals They Dream About, the band's previously unreleased second album originally recorded in 1982, including a live set from the Kabuki theater in San Francisco in which The Units opened for Bow Wow Wow.

 In 2016, FDH records from Philadelphia, PA re-released The Units original debut EP from 1979, the hand stamped 7" four song e.p. entitled "UNITS", including a download of a 1979 live set at the Deaf Club.

 In 2019, founding band member Scott Ryser self-released a 12-track album of new and re-worked original material entitled Flying Away, which included a new version of "Cannibals", a song from the band's 1980 debut LP, as well as new recordings of songs the band performed live in the 1980s, but had never made studio recordings of.

 In 2020, on the occasion of the 40th Anniversary of the release of the Digital Stimulation album, Scott Ryser worked with California-based recording artist Kit Watson to remix all of the album tracks from the original multi-track recordings.
 It included previously unreleased instrumental mixes of those songs which originally had vocals, live recordings of two songs performed at Mabuhay Gardens in San Francisco in 1980, and a new extended remix of the title track by Kit Watson.

 In 2022, Futurismo once again re-released Digital Stimulation in a newly-designed package which included all of the remastered original album tracks along with a 12-page art booklet containing rare imagery and new liner notes, and a CD of the 2020 remix.
 It was made available in two vinyl colors as well as a limited edition audio cassette.

 Influence and cultural significance

 Outsider musician Jandek's first album, Ready for the House, though a solo work, was originally credited to a 'The Units'.
 Jandek was forced to change the name by The Units, who possessed a trademark on the name, after Scott Ryser from The Units wrote Smith a letter with documentation.
 All reissues of the album and all subsequent releases have been credited to 'Jandek'.

-In September 2013, Los Angeles noise rock band HEALTH covered "High Pressure Days", titled "High Pressure Dave", which was included in the game Grand Theft Auto V and The Music of Grand Theft Auto V album, volume 1 on CD and vinyl.

-Songs written by The Units have been covered or remixed by over 50 international DJs, producers and bands from 13 different countries.
+Songs written by the Units have been covered or remixed by over 50 international DJs, producers and bands from 13 different countries.

-Scott Ryser and Rachel Webber's son, Sam, plays or has played in several contemporary punk bands, including Dawn of Humans.
-Their daughter Nina also plays in several bands, including Palberta.